+Grading:

-Grading:50 points - Instructor receives a successfully encrypted/signed email from you (and can decode it!).
-50 points - Instructor can find your public key in a public key server, and at least one other person has signed it.
+50 points - Instructor receives a successfully encrypted/signed email from you (and can decode it!).
+50 points - Instructor can find your public key in a public key server, at least one other person has signed it, and you have signed one other person's key.